SAN DIEGO MARINE AQUARISTS BYLAWS- Revised 3/11/2018

 I.2.
 The name and symbols of this Club shall only be used for official business relating to the SDMA.

 I.3.
-This non-profit is incorporated as The San Diego Marine Aquarist, doing business as The San Diego Marine Aquarist.
+This non-profit is incorporated as The San Diego Marine Aquarists, doing business as The San Diego Marine Aquarists.

 Article II.
 Purpose